ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for software and hardware engineers who want to learn about the causes of common Neoverse cache PMU events.
+who_is_this_for: This is an advanced topic for software and hardware engineers who want to learn about the causes of common Neoverse cache Performance Monitoring Unit (PMU) events.

 learning_objectives:
     - Describe common cache PMU events.